andyfischer/circa/docs/building.md

  - Test (ends in _t).
 Every assertion in the world is enabled.
 Unit tests are also included.
 The slowest option, but is good for checking for correctness.
  - Debug (ends in _d).
 Some assertions enabled, and optimizations disabled.
 No unit tests.
  - Release (no suffix).
 Assertions are disabled and optimizations enabled.
+No unit tests.